zxypro1/OfflineLeetPractice/README.md

 ## 📱 How to Use

+### Basic Problem Solving
 1. **Browse Problems**: View the problem list with difficulty and tags
 2. **Select a Problem**: Click on any problem to open the detail page
 3. **Code Your Solution**: Use the Monaco editor (supports autocomplete, syntax highlighting)
 4. **Run Tests**: Click "Submit & Run Tests" to execute your code
 5. **View Results**: See test results with performance metrics

+### 🤖 AI Problem Generation
+1. **Access AI Generator**: Click the "🤖 AI Generator" button on the homepage
+2. **Describe Your Need**: Enter what type of problem you want in Chinese or English:
+   - "我想做一道中等难度的动态规划题目"
+   - "Generate a medium array manipulation problem using sliding window"
+3. **Generate Problem**: AI creates a complete problem with test cases and solutions
+4. **Practice Immediately**: Generated problem is auto-added to your library
+5. **Go Offline**: Once generated, practice the problem completely offline

+### ➕ Adding Custom Problems
+1. **Manual Addition**: Use the "Add Problem" page for custom problems
+2. **JSON Import**: Upload or paste problem data in JSON format
+3. **Direct Edit**: Modify `public/problems.json` for immediate changes (no rebuild needed)

 ### Performance Monitoring